JulianKunkel/md-workbench/README.md

 By default, the benchmark outputs aggregated results for all processes.

-The output of two processes and an invocation without argumentsis as follows (comments are inline and marked with #):
+The output of two processes and an invocation without arguments is as follows (comments are inline and marked with #):

         #First, information about the run is provided
-        Args: ./build/src/md-real-io
+        Args: ./build/src/md-workbench
         MD-Workbench total objects: 120000 workingset size: 223.217 MiB (version: 4e8e263@master) time: 2018-03-07 12:13:29
         #Total objects: How many objects in total are created/read/written during the whole run
         #Workingset size: that is the amount of data that is created and used for the benchmark, typically you may want to pick a size that fits or exceeds cache on purpose